jon-johnson/tacticaldisplay/README.md

-# M32 Tactical Replay Tool
+# M32 Tactical Tool

-A lightweight browser-based **tactical analysis and replay tool for sailing races** using **Vakaros RaceSense telemetry**.
+A lightweight browser-based **tactical live and replay tool for sailing races** using **Vakaros RaceSense telemetry**.

 This tool allows sailors and coaches to replay race sessions, visualize